-- 4. Specimen pages should be grouped according to order and should include one page per species.
-If more than one insect is in the photo, an arrow to indicate identified insect should be used. - 5.
-Date, common name, full county name and state abbreviation should be included for each species.
-Collector's name on the specimen page is optional. - 6.
-Specimen pages should have two different views of the insect if possible.
-If pictures are taken on different dates/localities, include information for both. - 7.
-A statement describing the habitat where found/host plant may be included and is encouraged and will be worth a bonus 10 points total, not per page.
+4. Specimen pages should be grouped according to order and should include one page per species.
+If more than one insect is in the photo, an arrow to indicate identified insect should be used.

+5. Date, common name, full county name and state abbreviation should be included for each species.
+Collector's name on the specimen page is optional.

+6. Specimen pages should have two different views of the insect if possible.
+If pictures are taken on different dates/localities, include information for both.

+7. A statement describing the habitat where found/host plant may be included and is encouraged and will be worth a bonus 10 points total, not per page.
 For Intermediate and Advanced notebooks, this is strongly encouraged.

+8. A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page as well on the front of the divider page.

+9. For the Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider.

+10. After the first year in Entomology, all 4-H members need to add an 8 1⁄2 by 11-inch sheet of paper to their Photo Collection Notebook that states what they did to improve their notebook for the current year.
+This should include how many new insect photo pages were added to the Notebook (please list), how many insect photo pages were replaced in the Notebook (please list), and number of new orders and/or families added to the Notebook.
+Other optional things that could include are number of insects photographed for the year, number of new Orders added this year, number of talks and/or demonstrations given, activities participated in, leadership roles, etc. This paper should be placed right behind the Title Page in your Notebook.

-- 8. A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page as well on the front of the divider page. - 9.
-For the Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider. - 10.
-If the exhibitor has been in the same class for more than one year, a separate sheet of paper needs to be added stating how many years the exhibitor has been in this class of the project and what the exhibitor did this year to improve their notebook.
-Place the paper just behind the Title Page in the front of the notebook. - 11.
-A special project must be completed each year and included in the notebook.
-See project guideline materials for specifications. - 12.
-Any major violation of rules will result in the exhibit being dropped one ribbon placing.
-Examples would include, but are not limited to: incorrect display box size, missing paper work, feet on display boxes, no special project in notebooks, etc.
+11. A special project must be completed each year and included in the notebook.
+See project guideline materials for specifications.

+12. Any major violation of rules will result in the exhibit being dropped one ribbon placing.
+Examples would include, but are not limited to: incorrect photo size, missing paper work, no special project in notebooks, etc.

+13. A minimum of 10 photo pages of new species must be added and/or replaced each year.